The Best Medical Alert Watches of 2026: Expert Reviewed

 The Medical Guardian MGMove is our pick for best overall medical alert watch.

-At NCOA, we take the time to research, test, and recommend products that can help you live a healthier life.
+At NCOA, we take the time to research, test, and recommend products that aim to help you live a healthier life.
 We’ve spent more than 3,000 hours researching medical alert systems to give you the most accurate product reviews.
 To find the best medical alert systems, we:

 We’re constantly testing new medical alert systems to give you the most accurate and up-to-date recommendations.
 Read more about our medical alert system review methodology.